Thypari/R6S-MapViewer/README.md

 You can find the latest version here: https://github.com/Thypari/R6S-MapViewer/releases

+## Can I help?
+If you have better pictures of maps or the missing maps, just shot me a message.

 #### TO-DO:
 2. Settings to change the buttons
 1. Automatically change to the current map while loading in-game